fmalmeida/bacannot/docs/outputs.rst

 .. note::

-  Please take note that the pipeline uses the directory set with the ``--outdir`` parameter as a storage place in which it will create a folder for each sample using its ``id``.
-Therefore the the same ``--outdir`` can be used for different annotations.
+  Please take note that the pipeline uses the directory set with the ``--output`` parameter as a storage place in which it will create a folder for each sample using its ``id``.
+Therefore the the same ``--output`` can be used for different annotations.

 Directory tree
 --------------